-Known as floating air bases, these giant aircraft carriers are equipped with a full-length flight deck capable of carrying, arming, deploying, and recovering aircraft.
-Acting as the capital ship of a naval fleet in a waterfront, these vessels can carry numerous aircraft including fighters, strike aircraft and helicopters, etc.
+These giant aircraft carriers are known as floating air bases equipped with a full-length flight deck capable of carrying, arming, deploying, and recovering aircraft.
+Acting as the capital ship of a naval fleet on a waterfront, these vessels can carry numerous aircraft, including fighters, strike aircraft and helicopters laden with efficient weapon systems, etc.

-Here is a list of top 10 most notable aircraft carriers currently in service around the world.
+Here is a list of the top 10 most notable and largest aircraft carriers worldwide.

 The US Navy’s ten Nimitz class nuclear-powered aircraft carriers are the second-largest aircraft carriers in the world.
-They are certainly one of the best of the breeds and flaunt all the features required by such battleships.
-Named after the World War II US Pacific Fleet commander Fleet Admiral Chester W. Nimitz, the lead ship of this class, USS Nimitz, was launched in May 1975 and the tenth and last of the class, USS George H.W.
-Bush was commissioned in January 2009.
+They are certainly one of the best breeds and flaunt all the features such battleships require.
+Named after the World War II US Pacific Fleet commander Fleet Admiral Chester W. Nimitz, the lead ship of this class, USS Nimitz, was launched in May 1975, and the tenth and last of the course, USS George H.W.
+Bush, was commissioned in January 2009.

-With a full load displacement of 97,000t, these 332.8m-long aircraft carriers have a 4.5-acre flight deck capable of carrying over 60 aircraft.
-These ships that can accommodate 3,000 to 3,200 ship’s company, 1,500 air wing and 500 other crew are powered by two nuclear reactors and can reach a speed of over 30 kt.
+With a total load displacement of 97,000t, these 332.8m-long aircraft carriers have a 4.5-acre flight deck capable of carrying over 60 aircraft.
+These ships can accommodate 3,000 to 3,200 ship company, 1,500 air wings, and 500 other crew are powered by two nuclear reactors and can reach a speed of over 30 kt.